LivePersonInc/developer-center/pages/documents/GettingStarted/create-api-keys.md

 8. Using the authentication details, generate an OAuth header according to the [OAuth Specification Section 9](https://oauth.net/core/1.0/#signing_process).

+{:.notice}
+The API key best practices is basically oAuth1 best practices.
+The developer can use the API keys as he wants. usually, the API key is per application.

 **Example:**

 | **Header Name** | **Authorization** |